 A lot of times cosplayers simply don’t have the time or the skills needed to make a cosplay that has been on their minds to do.
 Other times the cost of materials would simply be so expensive to make it yourself compared to ordering one online and then modifying it to your liking.
 Whatever the case is, you can always opt for buying your cosplays if you want to buy it instead.
 In fact, I have been both making, buying, and modifying cosplays for the last ten years since I started cosplaying.
 There is no right way to cosplay.
 Whether you buy it or make it, you do what is best for you!

-If you are planning on buying your own cosplay (or want to find materials/props/etc. online), then here are 10 online cosplay sites to find your next cosplay project.
+If you are planning on buying your own cosplay, Halloween costume, or just find materials/props/etc. online), then here are 10 online cosplay sites to find your next cosplay project.

 If you’re looking for props or cheap cosplays, then eBay could be useful.
 One of the perks with eBay is that you can look up different types of costumes from reenactment and theatre to accessories.
 This is also useful if you’re looking for pre-owned cosplays or accessories, as you can search by both category and condition.
 Sometimes theatre companies will post items for sale on eBay, which can occasionally be nice quality costumes.